-The Beef Hormones Case concerned a European Community prohibition in a series of EC Directives, on imports of meat or meat products from cattle to which natural or synthetic hormones had been administered for growth promotion.
+The Beef Hormones Case243 concerned a European Community prohibition in a series of EC Directives, on imports of meat or meat products from cattle to which natural or synthetic hormones had been administered for growth promotion.
 Canada and the US challenged the prohibition, basically on the ground of alleged failure of the EC to undertake a risk assessment required by the relevant law, before adoption of such measures.
 The Panel upheld their challenges, based on inconsistency of the EC ban with relevant provisions of the WTO Agreement on Sanitary and Phytosanitary Measures (SPS).
 The decision was overturned by the Appellate Body, finding that the initial burden lay with the party challenging the prohibition, rather than the party imposing it, under the SPS Agreement.
 The Body applied the Precautionary Principle, when it held that the function of the Panel was simply to determine whether the measures were sufficiently supported or reasonably warranted by the risk assessment, and did not require scientific certainty.
 In this case, the scientific studies relied on by the EC were too general in nature, and did not reasonably warrant or support the import prohibition.
-Therefore, the measures were held to be inconsistent with the relevant articles of the SPS Agreement.
+Therefore, the measures were held to be inconsistent with the relevant articles of the SPS

-There is a significant evolving body of jurisprudence on trade, environment, public health and other social issues within regional organizations like NAFTA and the EU.
-Both the WTO Agreement and the NAFTA Agreement, do allow for the inclusion of broader interests, in the light of sustainable development and the need for integration.
+There is a significant evolving body of jurisprudence on trade, environment, public health and other social issues within regional organizations like NAFTA244 and the EU.245 Both the WTO Agreement and the NAFTA Agreement, do allow for the inclusion of broader interests, in the light of sustainable development and the need for integration.
 With the Treaty of Amsterdam, sustainable development also became one of the fundamental objectives of EU integration as expressed in Art.
 2 of the EC Treaty.
 The European Council in 2001 agreed on the EU Strategy for Sustainable Development and referred to the concept in the Laeker Declaration on the future of the EU, as a value defining the EU's global identity and role.
-The renewed Strategy for Sustainable Development of 2006 identifies seven key challenges, of an environmental, social and developmental
+The renewed Strategy for Sustainable Development of 2006246 identifies seven key challenges, of an environmental, social and developmental

-EC-Measures concerning Meat and Meat Products (Hormones)/Beef Hormones Case, WT/DS48/AB/R, 16 January 1998; Sands, ibid., pp. 979-981.
+243 EC-Measures concerning Meat and Meat Products (Hormones)/Beef Hormones Case, WT/DS48/AB/R, 16 January 1998; Sands, ibid., pp. 979-981.

-See for instance, S.D.
+244 See for instance, S.D.
 Myers Inc. v.
 Government of Canada, Partial Award, 13 November 2000, 40 ILM 201, p.
 1408.

-See in general, O. De Schutter et al., Governance in the European Union, Office for Official Publications of the European Commission, Luxemburg; M. Pallemaerts, A. Azmanora, The European Union and Sustainable Development: Internal and External Dimensions, VUB Press, Brussels, 2006; M. Pallemaerts, EU and WTO Law: How tight is the legal straitjacket for environmental regulation?, VUB Press, Brussels, 2006.
+245 See in general, O. De Schutter et al., Governance in the European Union, Office for Official Publications of the European Commission, Luxemburg; M. Pallemaerts, A. Azmanora, The European Union and Sustainable Development: Internal and External Dimensions, VUB Press, Brussels, 2006; M. Pallemaerts, EU and WTO Law: How tight is the legal straitjacket for environmental regulation?, VUB Press, Brussels, 2006 nature.
+The European Community has the most extensive and elaborate body of regional rules on international environmental law, application of standards, and emerging jurisprudence on integration of economic and non-economic concerns before the European Court of Justice (ECJ).247 The idea of sustainable development needs to find its way into the numerous Bilateral Investment Treaties, as well as the ICSID law and dispute settlement process.
+The ICSID Tribunal has generally avoided taking into consideration, non-economic concerns, as exemplified by the Santa Elena Case,248 where it chose not to take account of environmental obligations under the World Heritage Convention, in computing the quantum of compensation payable.

-European Council DOC 10117/06 of 15/16 June 2006.
+246 European Council DOC 10117/06 of 15/16 June 2006.